How To Take Sharp Landscape Photos: Learn the Best Settings, Focus Techniques and More

 Shutter speed: Shutter speed becomes most important when shooting handheld.
 For a sharp handheld image, use a shutter speed that is a reciprocal of your lens focal length or faster.
 This means if you are using a 100mm lens your shutter speed should be 1/100th of a second or faster; for a 200mm lens, use 1/200th of a second or more.

 ISO: ISO ties in with aperture and shutter speed as part of the exposure triangle.
+For a deeper understanding of how these three elements interact, see our complete guide to the exposure triangle.
 Set your ISO to a level that helps you achieve your desired aperture and shutter speed combination.
+Beyond exposure settings, getting your white balance right is equally important for landscape photos — especially at golden hour or in overcast conditions where colour casts are common.

 What camera gear can I use to improve sharpness?